rberg27/doom-coding/README.md

 ``
 then visit http://your-machine.tailnet-name.ts.net:3005/your-html-file.html in a browser on your phone<br>

-*Wherever you would use localhost:PORT to view an application, replace localhost with the machines MagicDNS from the Tailscale app (e.g. your-machine.tailnet-name.ts.net)*
+*Wherever you would use localhost:PORT to view an application, replace localhost with the computer's MagicDNS from the Tailscale app (e.g. your-computer.tailnet-name.ts.net)*

-### View Databases:
+### View databases:
 Use the PostgreSQL app to view databases for your projects https://apps.apple.com/us/app/postgresql-client/id1233662353

-### Bookmark Useful Sites:
+### Bookmark useful sites:
 On your computer, bookmark the sites you refer to during development (e.g. Google OAuth, GitHub) to make it easier to reference from your phone.
 I use the Chrome app to seamlessly access the sites I need.